King007t/dc-rpi-remote-pc-start/README.md

 bridge between discord and a raspberry pi to hardware post a connected computer

 ## Requirements
 You need NodeJS and NPM installed.
+On newer Raspbian versions you will need to install WiringPi manually.

 # Hardware Installation
 1 coming soon...